Menopause and Bladder Control Problems

 What Treatments Are Available for Bladder Control Problems?

 Treatment depends on the kind of bladder control problem you have.
-Your doctor may recommend some of the following lifestyle changes:
+Your doctor may recommend some of the following lifestyle changes to try first:

 - Limiting caffeine consumption